JerraH/mono-no-aware/Intro.md

 ```
 //INSIDE THE UPDATE METHOD FOR A "CHESTS" CLASS
-    this.scene.physics.world.collide(this, this.scene.groundLayer);
+    this.scene.physics.add.collider(this, this.scene.groundLayer);
-    this.scene.physics.world.overlap(this, this.scene.link, this.openChest);
+    this.scene.physics.overlap(this, this.scene.link, this.openChest);
 ```
 (D)